aa2il/pyKeyer/README.md

    - conda activate aa2il
    - python pyKeyer.py

+8) Fonts look awful - this seems to be a long-known issue with conda.
+   - The ugly fix is replace the offending library in conda:
+      - cd ~/miniconda3/envs/aa2il/lib/
+      - mv libtk8.6.so libtk8.6.sav
+      - ln -s usr/lib/x86_64-linux-gnu/libtk8.6.so .
+   - This is not a good solution but the best I've found so far

-8) Known issues using this (as of July 2023):
+9) Known issues using this (as of July 2023):
-   - Fonts look awful - probably need to install these also
+   - Fonts look awful - need a better fix than step 8 above
-   - Looks like it is pulling something(s) out of Python/data
-     - need to make sure these are available

 # Installation for Windoz: